 Family history and Genealogy

-In order to examine archival collections, researchers are required to fill out an online Researcher Registration form.
+In order to examine archival collections, researchers are required to complete the researcher registration form.
 Valid government-issued photo identification is required.
-Researchers should review the Reading Room Policies prior to registration.
+Researchers should review the reading room policies prior to registration.

 Copying, Scanning, and Wi-Fi Options

 All microform stations are enabled with scanners that create digital copies of materials rather than paper-based photocopies.
 Patrons are encouraged to bring a storage device, such as a USB thumb drive or portable hard drive, for use in the reading rooms.
 Personal laptop computers are welcome and the Museum provides a Wi-Fi–enabled network to support your research needs.
 Additionally, a scanning station and a photocopy machine are available for your convenience and USB storage devices can be purchased in the Museum Shop.